 Photography by Tom Newton

 Nothing in a bottle will improve your hair until you know your real hair type, says Luke Hersheson.
-Here’s how to recognise yours and give it what it truly needs
+Here’s how to recognise yours

 No matter how many hair masks and special hair towels we buy, if we don't know our hair type, we could be wasting our money on products that don’t work – or worse, are completely wrong for our hair, says Luke.
-We could all do with a refresher is on our hair type (frizzy hair is not a hair type FYI, but curl type is key).
+We could all do with a refresher on our hair type (frizzy hair is not a hair type FYI, but curl type is key).
 “Nothing in a bottle will improve your hair until you really know exactly what you’re dealing with,” Luke explains.

 Here, in an extract from his book Great Hair Days, he tells us how to work out your hair type.

 Can be thick or fine